 Aletheia students consistently achieve above the national average, and even other private Christian schools accredited through the Association of Christian Schools International.
 Test scores are evaluated each year for areas of improvement by grade, subject, and individual student achievement.

 Our AP Literature and Composition Class, taught by Mrs. Everett, is the first AP class we have offered on site.
-With her excellent instruction, ALL OF OUR STUDENTS passed the AP exam!
+In 2017-2018, with her excellent instruction, ALL OF OUR STUDENTS passed the AP exam!
 Of all AP classes taken by our students, 80% of our students passed their AP exams for college credit.
 That is impressive!

 Our on-site AP class selection will expand in the coming years, and we look forward to more student success.